Skip to main content

 Rugrats: Adventures in Gameland Game Cover

-Rugrats: Adventures in Gameland is a single player and multiplayer platformer game with a kids theme.
+Rugrats: Adventures in Gameland is a single player and multiplayer arcade platformer game with a kids theme.
 It was developed by The MIX Games and was released on September 10, 2024.
 It received mostly positive reviews from critics and positive reviews from players.

 A baby-fresh take on retro-inspired gameplay, featuring a unique co-op design, where kids and parents need to stick together to win!